 And if you like science, one thing you'll find is that Glide has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Glide is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Glide doesn't have a public transportation system that people use for their commute.

 Glide is a somewhat ethnically-diverse town.
 The people who call Glide home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glide residents report their race to be White.
-Glide also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.90% of the town’s residents.
-Important ancestries of people in Glide include Irish, German, English, Swedish, and Danish.
+Important ancestries of people in Glide include German, Irish, English, Swedish, and Danish.

 The most common language spoken in Glide is English.
 Other important languages spoken here include Spanish and African languages.